go-xiaohei/pugo/doc/source/page/en/guide/2-create-new-site.md

 template = "guide.html"
 ```

-`PuGo` packs all static assets into go source code, so the `binary` file can create a new site without any downloadings.
+`PuGo` packs all static assets into go source code.
+It can create a new site without any downloads.
 Run command:

 ```bash
 pugo new site